Living-Landscape/autogeo/readme.md

 # Automatic georeferencing of historical maps

-Project aims to automatically georeference "Císařské otisky" from https://ags.cuzk.cz/archiv/.
+Project aims to segment and georeference "Císařské otisky" from https://ags.cuzk.cz/archiv/.
 The process is multistage and in progress.
 The result will be the web service where an users can georeference their own maps.

 ![segmentation](https://github.com/Living-Landscape/autogeo/blob/d51055e019b3b07fc72cb8224718e6a1b502fc99/docs/segmentation.png)